Patbretv/fivem-updatechecker/README.md

 1. Upload the Resource to your Server
 2. Start your FiveM server.
 3. Wait for the resource to be build
+4. If it updated your gamebuild restart the server

 The update checker will now check for updates at the interval specified in the configuration file.
 If updates are available, it will send a notification to your Discord server.